MapleCCC/ABSort/README.md

                                   [default: 3.8]

   -q, --quiet                     Suppress all output except the error
                                   channel.
+To also suppress error channel
+                                  please use `2>/dev/null`.

   -v, --verbose                   Increase verboseness.
+  --color-off                     Turn off color output.
+For compatibility
+                                  with environment without color code support.

+  -y, --yes                       Bypass all confirmation prompts.
+Dangerous
+                                  option.
+Not recommended.

   --version                       Show the version and exit.
-  --help                          Show this message and exit.
+  -h, /?, --help                  Show this message and exit.

+  While the tool is in the experimental stage, all files are backuped to a local cache before processing.
+If something goes wrong or regret hits you, it's always possible to safely recover the original files.
+The location of the backup cache is [CACHE_LOCATION].
 ```

 Alternatively, you can pass Python code from `stdin`.